RhetTbull/photosmeta/README.md

 ## See Also

    [osxphotos](https://github.com/RhetTbull/osxphotos) python module for manipulating Apple's Photos library.
-Used by photosmeta to do read the Photos database.
+Used by photosmeta to read the Photos database.

    [photos-export](https://github.com/orangeturtle739/photos-export) does something similar for older versions of the Photos database.